 Publication date: April 14, 2020; Main tropes: Grumpy/sunshine, second chance romance, pet adoption.

-The Happy Ever After Playlist is the second book in The Friend Zone universe, but it can absolutely be read as a standalone.
+The Happy Ever After Playlist is the second book in The Friend Zone universe, but it can in theory be read as a standalone.
 This time, the focus shifts to Sloan Monroe, who’s still mourning the loss of her fiancé two years later.
 Her life is flipped upside down when a runaway dog jumps into her car—and into her heart.

 The dog’s owner, Jason, is a famous musician currently on tour in Australia, and their connection builds through a series of flirty texts and phone calls as Sloan and Jason start to fall for each other.
 But with Jason’s career taking off, their new relationship faces some major hurdles.